isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-05-19-malay-seals.md

 <div class="infobox">
 <img src="/images/Vol-16-issue-1/malay-seals/Malay-Seals-mockup.png" style="width: 300px; height: 250px;" />

 Annabel Teh Gallop’s <i>Malay Seals from the Islamic World of Southeast Asia</i> (2019) is published in Singapore by NUS Press in association with The British Library.
-The catalogue is available for reference at the Lee Kong Chian Reference Library (<a href=””Call no.: RSING 737.60959 GAL</a>).
+The catalogue is available for reference at the Lee Kong Chian Reference Library (<a href=”https://eservice.nlb.gov.sg/item_holding.aspx?bid=%20203922496”Call no.: RSING 737.60959 GAL</a>).
 It also retails at major bookshops in Singapore and overseas.

 </div>